Join the Study

 Security and Confidentiality

-Data contributed to PD GENEration will be kept secure and confidential by the University of Florida CTSI Data Coordinating Center, and blood samples will be stored by Fulgent Genetics.
+Data contributed to PD GENEration will be kept anonymized and secure.
+DNA samples will be stored by Fulgent Genetics.
 All data shared with the research community will be kept confidential to protect patient health and personal information.